tanjeff/agentXcpp/README.md

 Status of the project
 ---------------------

 All basic functions are implemented.

-This version supports SNMP GET and SET requests as well as notifications.
-Tables are also supported.
-Contexts (used by SNMPv3) are not yet supported.

-Read the ChangeLog file to learn more.
+Somewhat advanced features, e.g. GetBulk requests, contexts (used by SNMPv3) and agent capabilities, are not implemented.
+Also, TCP is not supported for agentX connections (only unix domain sockets are), so the library will not work on windows.
+Further, index allocating (needed to combine variables from multiple subagents into a single table) is not available.
+Currently, the library is also missing logging capabilities.

 License
 -------